DevMata/movie-buster/README.md

 # Movie-buster

 This API is built in NestJS framework with Typescript.
 It allows to handle a movie store.
-You can handle users, movies with functions such as like, rent, rentur and buy.
+You can handle users, movies with functions such as like, rent, return and buy.
 You can also handle two type of users, client and admin.

 ## First steps